School Bus Program

 CHP 295 Directions

-Portions of the CHP 295 may be completed prior to an interview with a CHP school bus officer or coordinator, or the form may be completed with the school bus officer or coordinator during the interview process.
+Portions of the CHP 295 may be completed prior to an interview with a CHP school bus officer or coordinator, or the form may be completed with the School Bus Officer/Coordinator or coordinator during the interview process.

 Resources

-To receive a copy of the Applicant Study Guide (Highway Patrol Handbook 82.7, Passenger Transportation Safety Handbook), please contact your local CHP Office or the Commercial Vehicle Section at 916-843-3400.
+To receive a copy of the Highway Patrol Handbook 82.7, Passenger Transportation Safety Handbook, please contact your local CHP Field Office or the Public Records Unit at 916-843-4030.

 School Bus Driver of the Year